panyam/onering/docs/Design.md

 # Onering

+## Background

+We live in an [amazing (but paralyzing)](https://techcrunch.com/2018/10/28/the-tools-they-are-a-changing/) world full of choices in tools and tech stacks.
+It used to be that data models were a definitive guide to a modeller's intent highlighting the features/relationships/constraints between the different parts and facets of data.
+However due to the plethora of choices in technologies (and their constraints) addressing limitations of systems takes precedence over sound data modelling.
+How can we go back to the other way around?
+Ie take the model of data as we see fit, and then plugin systems to process or wrap or work with the model?
+After all data on its own is useless if it is not served/stored/transformed/processed.
-Data representation and transformations are at the heart of everything we do and need.
-The semantics of data (and their transformations and views) must be the same regardless of pesky barriers like frameworks, backends, languages, DSLs, libraries, data stores etc right?

-Unfortunately these pesky barriers are the reality and what cause the distortion in the model being represented in the most truthful way (which ever domain we pick - ER, OO, Documents etc).
+The semantics of data (and their transformations and views) must be the same regardless of barriers like frameworks, backends, languages, DSLs, libraries, data stores etc?
+Unfortunately these barriers are the reality and what cause the distortion in the model being represented in the most truthful way (which ever domain we pick - ER, OO, Documents etc).

-So what we really need is a way to represent data in its truest form (again ER, OO, Documents etc) and then generate the real-world representation on the details that are in place (eg language, backends, data stores and their constraints etc).
+A typical application does not directly return/update the data model directly but does so to parts of it in different phases.
+For instance web clients have different view models from mobile (or "smaller") devices and the view models in turn may be composed of other view models or views.
+Similarly when performing updates if the views/view models are used as a proxy for the update API, these would translate to real backend APIs responsible for certain parts of the data models.

+Business logic (as validation and filtering) should kick in any time it is required (say in a responsive SPA or in an API backend or even in offline analysis).
+Currently this requires replication that is very specific to the tier it is hosted in and intents cannot easily be shared.

-Onering is a cross language, cross stack and portable polymorphic and strongly typed code generator for representing data in its truest form and *then* deriving the things necessary to work with real world barriers!
+We propose **Onering**.
+Onering is a cross language, cross stack and portable polymorphic and strongly typed code generator for representing data in its truest form and *then* enabling pluggable derivations necessary to work in the real world!

 ## Motivating Example

-### Sample Application
 Consider a system for managing musical albums, tracks, playlists, artists and users.
 Some objects in this system are (without worrying about whether they are entities or relationships):

 | Entities              	| Relationships/Collections     |